 - I will take part in cleaning shared or communal spaces as well as my personal belongings and spaces regularly.

-- I will participate in testing and contact tracing as directed for community wellness.
+- I will participate in testing and contact tracing when required as directed for community wellness.

 - I will cooperate with directives, including signage from the university and public health officials.

 - I will support the diverse and valuable identities of the GW community by intervening in or reporting bias-related incidents at diversity.gwu.edu.